colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-48-19-860762-c-for-the-impatient-by-brian-overland.md

 ## Conclusion

-"C++ for the Impatient" by Brian Overland is a valuable resource for anyone looking to learn C++ quickly and effectively.
+"C++ for the Impatient by Brian Overland is a valuable resource for anyone looking to learn C++ quickly and effectively.
 Its comprehensive coverage, practical examples, and emphasis on best practices make it a must-have guide for beginners and experienced programmers alike.
 Get your copy today and embark on your journey to becoming proficient in C++!

 #programming #C++